Insights

 Economics Weekly: Debt, Tariffs, and Tax Cuts

-In this Economics Weekly, we again examine the tariff question, but home in on how it relates to the market’s next major hurdle, which is extending the 2017 tax cuts, and the ultimate goal of all these changes, which is to bring down debt and restore confidence in U.S. public finances.
+In this Economics Weekly, Richard de Chazal again examines the tariff question, but homes in on how it relates to the market’s next major hurdle, which is extending the 2017 tax cuts, and the ultimate goal of all these changes, which is to bring down debt and restore confidence in U.S. public finances.

 -